Whale Watching - Observe Humpback Whales

 • equipped with a hydrophone to hear and record whale song if necessary

-• the Zodiac is the most frequently used boat for whale watching tours worldwide
+• Zodiacs are the most widely used boat for whale watching tours worldwide

 Trips

-• 3-hour tours in the morning and afternoon from the beginning of March to the end of May
+• 3-hour tours in the morning and afternoon from the March to the end of May

 Boat tours, snorkelling, fishing, BBQ, Boa Vista Tours, boat trips, speedboat